 Forest Borch graduated from the University of Alberta in 2015 and holds a bachelor of science in mechanical engineering.
 He joined BKL in September 2015 and has worked on a wide range of residential, commercial, and environmental projects.
 He has taken measurements, analyzed results, performed calculations, and made recommendations to meet project requirements.
 He is regularly involved in a variety of projects—from hospitals, places of worship, and pubs to industrial facilities, construction sites, and office buildings.

-Forest’s experience also includes the modelling of composite walls and floors to determine their STC and IIC values.
+Forest’s recent experience includes modelling composite walls and floors to determine their Sound Transmission Class (STC) and Impact Insulation Class (IIC) values.
 He is proficient at performing on-site testing of these parameters in accordance with ASTM standards.
-In addition, Forest is experienced in the installation, monitoring and analysis of large-scale vibration monitoring systems.